philbedard/poi-provisioning-model/poi-pluggable-yang-model.md

 paths.

-According to the Packet Optical Integration (POI) draft [@I-D.ietf-teas-actn-poi-applicability] in which ACTN hierarchy is deployed [RFC8453], the PNCs are in charge of controlling a single domain (e.g.  Packet or Optical) while the MDSC is responsible to coordinate the operations across the different domains having the visibility of the whole multi-domain and multi- layer network topology.
+According to the Packet Optical Integration (POI) draft [@!I-D.ietf-teas-actn-poi-applicability] in which ACTN hierarchy is deployed [@!RFC8453], the PNCs are in charge of controlling a single domain (e.g.  Packet or Optical) while the MDSC is responsible to coordinate the operations across the different domains having the visibility of the whole multi-domain and multi- layer network topology.

 [@!RFC8453] defines a controller based framework decomposing the control of networks to specific administrative or technology domains.
-The Packet Optical Integration (POI) draft [@I-D.ietf-teas-actn-poi-applicability] defines the roles and responsibilities of network controllers participating in a multi-layer Packet and Optical network.
+The Packet Optical Integration (POI) draft [@!I-D.ietf-teas-actn-poi-applicability] defines the roles and responsibilities of network controllers participating in a multi-layer Packet and Optical network.

 The pluggable optics module residing in a packet device is under the management of the packet domain.
 As such, the model defined in this document would typically be exposed by a packet network controller to a higher layer controller or orchestrator.
-This is aligned to the
+This is aligned to [@!I-D.poidt-ccamp-actn-poi-pluggable], extending
+[@!I-D.ietf-teas-actn-poi-applicability] in use cases where a pluggable DWDM optic resides in a packet layer device.

+## Use Cases and Applicability

+The model presented in this document is to be used for configuration of optical services.
+It is expected for the controller utilizing the model to support basic CRUD (Create, Read, Update, Delete) operations.
+Discovery of the optics inventory, optics capabilities, and state are covered in the following drafts below for informational purposes.
+The information gathered using these models can be directly used by the model defined in this document.

+- Optics Capabilities Discovery:
+  [@!I-D.ietf-ccamp-optical-impairment-topology-yang]
+- Packet Network Hardware Inventory: [@!I-D.yg3bp-ccamp-optical-inventory-yang]

+### Multi-Domain Service Controller (MDSC)

+The MDSC can expose the model to allow multi-layer circuit provisioning.
+The MDSC will consume the model to then render pluggable configuration intent to a downstream Packet Provisioning Network Controller (P-PNC) and communicate photonic circuit configuration intent to the Optical Provisioning Network Controller (O-PNC).
+Each of these downstream configuration intents is optional, allowing the same model to be used by the MDSC to perform three provisioning use cases.

+- Multi-Layer provisioning towards P-PNC and O-PNC
+- Pluggable DCO DWDM endpoint configuration only towards P-PNC
+- Photonic optical circuit only towards O-PNC

+### Packet Provisioning Network Controller (P-PNC)

+The P-PNC exposes the model to allow configuration of pluggable optics within its scope of control.
+The model exposed by the P-PNC is a subset of the complete model, containing the portions of the model applicable to the configuration of the pluggable.
+The P-PNC will not consume the components of the model used for photonic optical line system provisioning.

 # Conventions and Terminology